xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 </pre>
 </div>

-Also pay attention to this part from output above that shows when PBTS is in use:
+Also pay attention to this part from output above that only shows when PBTS is active:

 <div class="highlighter-rouge">
 <pre class="highlight">